BScheliga/Portfolio-assessement/README.md

 ## Abstract

 This is RMarkdown script allow you to assess the performance, dividend yield as well as the sector and market distribution of your stock portfolio.
+I created this script, because my broker does not offer this kind of visualisation of my portfolio and I tried using excels for it.

 London stock exchange is hard coded in the scripted at the moment
 Check yahoo finance for the appropiate surfix for the stocks

 I try do make the script as generic as possible to increase the accessiblity for other users.

+## Notes
+- currently the script is hard coded to retrieve historical stock records for stocks traded at the London stock exchange using the surfix "*.L*" after the *EPIC* in the *getSymbol()*-funtion.
+Without the surfix, *getSymbol()* would retrieve historical stock records for companies listed under used EPICs at the american stock exchange (Note:*not sure exhange.
+I don't really care, as it is not relevant for me at the moment*)

+### Known issues
+### Planned changes
+- make changing the stock exchange surfix for retrieving historical stock records (**getSymbol()**) more accessible
+- use here-package

 ## Where to the time series data comes from?